Baris000-eng/Software_Engineering_Term_Project/README.md

 # COMP-302 FALL-2021 SOFTWARE ENGINEERING CLASS, NEED FOR SPEAR PROJECT

 Need For Spear Term Project for COMP302-Software Engineering class.
-(Including weekly agendas, tutorials benefitted from, and reports prepared in an agile and iterative approach).
+(Including weekly agendas, tutorials benefitted from, larman book chapter pdfs, and reports prepared in an agile and iterative approach).

 Team Members: